olvaffe/olv-notes/graphics/hw/amd.md

     - PFP (PreFetch Parser) Fetch request (PFP is part of the CP)
   - ME
     - Micro Engine
+    - aka the graphics command processor, or CP
+    - this is the only CP pre-CI
+  - MEC
+    - Micro Engine Compute
+    - aka the compute command processor
+    - each MEC has 4 independent threads, referred to as pipes
+      - they are called ACEs in marketing
+  - CPF/CPC/CPG
+    - Command Processor Frontend/Compute/Graphics
 - image compression
   - MSAA can be compressed or uncompressed
     - when compressed, it requires CMASK and FMASK